neilfws/aflstats/code/R/Rmd/bye_scoring/post_bye_results.md

 > playing a non-bye team that week.

 All of that is quite correct.
-However, when we look at the eight post-bye losses, only two of the teams were expected to win, and one of those teams was playing away.
+However, when we look at the eight post-bye losses to R14, only two of the teams were expected to win, and one of those teams was playing away.

+The bye rounds for 2023 have since completed: of 14 teams coming off the bye, there were ten losses and four wins.
+The final tally is two unexpected losses and one unexpected win.

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">
 <caption>
-Season 2023 post-bye games to R14
+Season 2023 post-bye games
 </caption>
 <thead>
 <tr>